 - Children are taught from an early age the rules of the school, the value and the reasons behind these rules, the responsibilities that these involve and the consequences when these are broken.

-- Parents sign numerous consent forms when there child starts school along with a home school agreement.
+- Parents sign numerous consent forms when their child starts school along with a home school agreement.

 - The Positive Behaviour Policy is shared with all stakeholders.